hol-workshop/hol-workshop.github.io/gglab/step1.md

 To create a VCN on Oracle Cloud Infrastructure:

-1. On the Oracle Cloud Infrastructure Console Home page, under the Quick Actions header, click on Set up a network with a wizard
+1. On the Oracle Cloud Infrastructure Console Home page, under the Quick Actions header, click on Set up a network with a wizard.

 ![](./files/vcn/setupVCN2.PNG)

-2. Select VCN with Internet Connectivity, and then click Start VCN Wizard
+2. Select VCN with Internet Connectivity, and then click Start VCN Wizard.

 ![](./files/vcn/setupVCN3.PNG)

 3. Complete the following fields selecting your Root compartment: